Support for PDA adults

 Support/training

-Please see details of training from the PDA Society and others who provide training for professionals and parents/carers supporting PDA adults.
+Please see details of training from the PDA Society for professionals and parents/carers supporting PDA adults.
 Also some of the independent diagnostic centres listed on the diagnosing PDA – adults page can also provide one-to-one support and consultancy.

 Benefits